-On March 28, California Senate Bill 313 was amended (a second amendment following one of March 21).
+On March 28, California Senate Bill 313 was amended (a second amendment following the March 21 amendment).
 The language is now very different.
 The bill specifically bans animals (other than domesticated dogs, cats, and horses) in traditional circuses.

 The educational programs which were affected under the introduced language have accepted the amendments and now support the bill.
 The latest amendment also specifically exclude rodeos (not considered circuses).

 Circus is defined as "a performance before a live audience in which entertainment consisting of a variety of acts such as acrobats, aerialists, clowns, jugglers, or stunts is the primary attraction or principal business."